 If you’re wrapping up high school and want to apply to Oxford, you’ve come to the right place.

-- Satisfactory grades
+- Strong grades

 Applicants should have an “A” average in their International Baccalaureate, A-level, International Course Equivalents, or Scottish Higher classes.